openshift/enhancements/enhancements/network/configure-ovs-alternative.md

 NodeNetworkConfigurationPolicy to make day 2 changes will require a manual sync of the NMState configuration.
 Unfortunately this is unavoidable because the Kubernetes-NMState operator is not part of the core payload so it (and its CRDs) cannot be used for initial deployment.
+A possible future improvement in this area would be to have Kubernetes-NMState "adopt" the configuration applied by this process and generate an NNCP automatically when it is installed.

 ## Design Details